Kota Tinggi

-Kota Tinggi is a town and capital of Kota Tinggi District, Johor, Malaysia.
+Kota Tinggi is a town and the capital of Kota Tinggi District, Johor, Malaysia.

 Kuala Sedili or Tanjung Sedili, a small fishing town located 37 km north-east of Kota Tinggi town, is the second largest fishing port in east coast of Peninsular Malaysia.

 History

 Kota Tinggi was hardest hit in the flood that devastated Johor and some parts of Pahang, Malacca, and Negeri Sembilan.
 Nearly 100,000 people had to be evacuated to rescue centres.

 The first flood wave started on 19 December 2006 and sunk almost the whole town of Kota Tinggi.
 With a height of 4.90 m, it broke the previous record flood level.
 The second wave, which began on 11 January 2007, at 5.45 m exceeded even the height of the first wave.
 Kota Tinggi town was totally underwater for nearly two weeks and was isolated from other towns due to landslides and flooding.